wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 	    # Render the response and send it back!
 	    return render(request, 'rango/index.html', context_dict)

-Here, the expression `Category.objects.order_by('-likes')`  queries the `Category` model to retrieve the top five categories.
+Here, the expression `Category.objects.order_by('-likes')[:5]`  queries the `Category` model to retrieve the top five categories.
 You can see that it uses the `order_by()` method to sort by the number of `likes` in descending order.
 The `-` in `-likes` denotes that we would like them in descending order (if we removed the `-` then the results would be returned in ascending order).
 Since a list of `Category` objects will be returned, we used Python's list operators to take the first five objects from the list (`[:5]`) and thus return a sublist of `Category` objects.

 With the query complete, we passed a reference to the list (stored as variable `category_list`) to the dictionary, `context_dict`.
 This dictionary is then passed as part of the context for the template engine in the `render()` call.